timkendrick/vim-quickstart/README.md

 When launching Vim via Terminal.app, make sure **Terminal > Preferences > Profiles > Keyboard > Use Option as Meta key** is selected to enable all keyboard shortcuts.

+## User guide

-## Terminal mode vs GUI mode
+### Terminal mode vs GUI mode

-With this setup, Vim will run in one of two different modes depending on the launch environment:
+With the vim-quickstart setup, Vim will run in one of two different modes depending on the launch environment:

 - When launched in a terminal shell, Vim will run in **Terminal mode**.
 This loads a minimal set of plugins, which can be useful for fast editing of individual files.
 - When launched in a GUI (e.g. MacVim or GVim), Vim will run in **GUI mode**.
 This loads a richer set of plugins for a more IDE-like experience, which can be useful when working within larger projects.

-## Included plugins
+### Included plugins

 | Plugin | Terminal mode | GUI mode | Purpose |
 | ------ | :-----------: | :------: | ------- |